SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 (or 1 nil) -> 1
 (or nil 2) -> 2
 ~~~

+OR will issue an error if it is passed a dotted pair.

 ### (block name . body), (return x block-name), (go tag)